-Follow these tips to lower your risk or your child’s risk of getting hurt while playing sports and enjoying recreation activities:
+Follow these tips to lower your chance of getting hurt while playing sports and enjoying recreation activities:

-- Check the environment to reduce or remove hazards.
+- Check the environment to reduce or avoid hazards.

 - Wear protective gear.